JerryI/wljs-docs/docs/frontend/Reference/Decorations/ViewBox.md

 It must be evaluated in the context of an instance of `ViewBox`, use [MetaMarker](frontend/Reference/Frontend%20IO/MetaMarker.md) and [FrontSubmit](frontend/Reference/Frontend%20IO/FrontSubmit.md) in order to apply this to a specific box
 :::

+__It returns the current content if no string is specified as an argument__.
+Use it with [MetaMarker](frontend/Reference/Frontend%20IO/MetaMarker.md) and [FrontFetch](frontend/Reference/Frontend%20IO/FrontFetch.md)

 #### ``ViewBox`OuterExpression``
 Is used to replace or update the content string within the box (including the box as well)